koding/kdlearn/guides/what-is-docker/index.md

 sudo apt-get install lxc-docker
 ```

-_Note: You can use the bellow command, that uses curl, for an easier installation process:_
+_Note: You can use the below command, that uses curl, for an easier installation process:_

 ```
 curl -sSL https://get.docker.com/ubuntu/ | sudo sh